madees/ADM-OSC-Chataigne-Module/README.md

 To download and learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/ And Ben's Youtube channel where you can find tutorials : https://youtu.be/RSBU9MwJNLY

 !
-NOTE: This a personal initiative, note supported by EBU.
+NOTE: This a personal initiative, not supported by EBU.

 For global support on how to use Chataigne and its modules, please join us on Discord : https://discord.com/invite/ngnJ5z my contact there is also "madees".